The 7 things you absolutely must know about tone of voice

 Gov UK

 Gov.uk – the UK government website – has a very plain style.
 It uses simple words and has no emotion.
-Its voice is deliberately neutral, so that it is ‘invisible’ and people can get the information they need without them ‘getting in the way’.
-Gov.uk have perfected the art of using their voice to ‘serve’ their readers with every sentence.
+The voice is deliberately neutral, so people can get the information they need without the voice ‘getting in the way’.
+Gov.uk has perfected the art of the ‘invisible voice’.
+This voice is as tricky to get right as any funnier or ‘louder’ voice.

 Goverenment Website Logo 'The best place to find government services and information'.